nandinichhajed/nandinichhajed/README.md

 ### Hey there 👋 Nandini Chhajed
 - 🔭 I’m currently working on Backend Web Development
-- 🌱 I’m currently learning Backend Web Development
+- 🌱 I’m currently learning HTML & CSS
 - 👯 I’m looking to Collaborate on UI/UX Designing
 - 🤔 I’m looking for help with CSS and JS
 - 💬 Ask me about Graphic Designing